sharetribe/flex-docs/docs/writing-articles.md

-# Writing articles for Flex Docs
+# Writing articles for Dev Docs

-This document is for people adding articles or editing article contents in the Flex Docs site.
+This document is for people adding articles or editing article contents in the Dev Docs site.

 ## Choosing the correct category